lutaodai/DRL-Banana-Navigation/README.md

 - [ ] Implement prioritized experience replay
 - [ ] Implement double-DQN
 - [ ] Implement dueling-DQN
+- [ ] Solve the environment with raw pixels

 _Analysis_
 - [ ] Improve visualization with `seaborn` package
+- [ ] Provide in-depth discussion on experience replay vs. prioritized experience replay on this setting
-- [ ] Provide in-depth discussion on
+- [ ] Provide in-depth discussion on DQN vs. double-DQN vs. dueling-DQN on this setting

 _Miscellaneous_
 - [ ] Add a requirement.txt file to the root directory